The Classic Trekking Route to the Everest Base Camp

 Departure From: Kathmandu

-Meals: All major meal on the trek; breakfast in Kathmandu
+Meals: All major meals on the trek; breakfast in Kathmandu

 Accommodation: Tourist class hotel in Kathmandu, Tea house on the trek